vmware/pyvmomi/docs/vim/event/EnteredMaintenanceModeEvent.rst

 vim.event.EnteredMaintenanceModeEvent
 =====================================
   This event records that the host has completely entered maintenance mode.
-A host in this mode has no running virtual machines and no provisioning operations are occuring.
+A host in this mode has no running virtual machines and no provisioning operations are occurring.
 :extends: vim.event.HostEvent_

 Attributes: